How has the generation Y been assessed so far?

-Sophia von Rundstedt, Managing Partner of von Rundstedt's HR Partners, however, suggests in her blog post "The CEO of the Future" that companies prepare their newcomers for their future leadership role with accompanying coaching measures.
+By contrast, Sophia von Rundstedt, managing partner at von Rundstedt HR Partners, suggests in her blog post “The CEO of the future” that companies prepare the young professionals for their future leadership role with accompanying coaching measures.

 For global companies relevant: Generation Y international

-An aspect that is ignored in both cases, but which is increasingly interesting for global companies: Generation Y is not the same as Generation Y, as shown by the current Ashridge Business School study "Generation Y and their managers around the world".
+An aspect that is neglected in both cases, but which is increasingly interesting for global companies: Generation Y is not the same as Generation Y, as the study “Generation Y and their managers around the world” by the Ashridge Business School shows.
 There are big cultural differences.

 The authors of the study Sue Honoré and Carina Paine Schofield, both scientists at Ashridge Business School, interviewed young people around the world from October 2011 to August 2012 2.895.
 With 96 participants, they also conducted personal and telephone interviews.